sharetribe/flex-docs/src/docs/operator-guides/introducing-pages/index.md

 Pages works in both your development and production environments.
-While you build your custom marketplace, you use the development environment to create and modify your static content pages.
+While you build your custom marketplace, you use the development environment to create and modify your content pages.
 You can preview these changes immediately in your marketplace.
 When your marketplace is live and you have a production environment, you use the test environment to make changes to your published marketplace content and preview how they look in your development site.
 When ready, you copy finished changes from your test environment to your production environment and live marketplace application.

 ![carousel-example](./carousel-example.png)